Jeronics/fashion-mnist-test-case/README.md

 ## 0. Setup

-To install all dependencies, run in the console:
+To install all dependencies, run the following in the console inside the directory of the project:

 ```pip install -r requirements.txt```